-- (18) (36) Extracurricular Activities There is an increase in Extracurricular Activities from the original budget amount of \$5,900 to the actual amount of \$60,180 due to an increase in students participating in extracurricular activities.
-The school will review and prepare a final amendment as required to show the actual increase or decrease in expenditures for the year. - (19) (41) General Administration There is a decrease in General Administration expenditures from the original budget amount of \$226,271 to the actual amount of \$170,284 due to decrease in contracted services needed.
-The school will review and prepare a final amendment as required to show the actual increase or decrease in expenditures for the year. - (20) (52) Security and Monitoring Services There was an increase in Security and Monitoring Services from the original budget amount of \$16,000 to the actual amount of \$18,499 due to additional changes in the schedule of security and monitoring services.
-The school will review and prepare a final amendment as required to show the actual increase or decrease in expenditures for the year. - (21) (53) Data Processing Services There is an increase in Data Processing Services from the original budget amount of \$19,100 to the actual amount of \$27,219 due to increases in Data Processing Services from the contracted services vendor for maintenance and operations.
-The school will review and prepare a final amendment as required to show the actual increase or decrease in expenditures for the year. - (22) (61) Community Services There is a decrease in Community Services from the original budget amount of \$700 to the actual amount of \$312 due to decreases in Community Services in the 2015-2016 school year.
+- (20) (36) Extracurricular Activities The original budgeted amount of \$ 4,900 was amended with a final amendment but it was not amended with the increase to reflect the actual expenses for the year.
+The school will monitor the expenses for the 2017-2018 school year and determine if a final amendment is required. - (21) (41) General Administration The original budgeted amount of \$ 237,171 was amended with a final amendment but it was not amended with the decrease to reflect the actual amount for expenses.
+The school will monitor the expenses for the 2017-2018 school year and determine if a final amendment is required. - (22) (52) Security and Monitoring Services There was an increase in Security and Monitoring Services from the original budget amount of \$16,000 to the actual amount of \$18,655 due to additional changes in the schedule of security and monitoring services.
+There was no final amendment prepared to reflect actuals.
+The school will review and prepare a final amendment as required to show the actual increase or decrease in expenditures for the year. - (23) (53) Data Processing Services There is a decrease in Data Processing Services from the original budget amount of \$19,100 to the actual amount of \$1,716.
+A final amendment was not prepared to reflect actual expenses for the year.
+The school will review and prepare a final amendment as required to show the actual increase or decrease in expenditures for the year. - (24) (61) Community Services There is a decrease in Community Services from the original budget amount of \$700 to the actual amount of \$415.
+A final amendment was not prepared to reflect actual expenses.
 The school will review and prepare a final amendment as required to show the actual increase or decrease in expenditures for the year.